HenriAugusto/PureDataSourceGuide/Compiling_and_debugging_on_Windows.md

 - You press the the up arrow keys to get the last command on your history and what happens?
 The cursor starts freaking out and moving up.
 - You noticed you've made a typo and press the left keys to fix it and the cursor seems to move correctly but when you type some other freakishly behavior is observer.
+- Your terminal is all B&W like a 20's picture.

 Solution: use `winpty` (see [this issue](https://github.com/msys2/MINGW-packages/issues/5353))